Stephen Gottschalk

 Stephen Gottschalk (c.
-1941 – 10 January 2005) was an historian of the Christian Science church, the Church of Christ, Scientist.
-A lifelong Christian Scientist, Gottschalk worked from 1978 until 1990 for the church's Committee on Publication in Boston, an organization set up by Mary Baker Eddy (1821–1910), the founder of Christian Science, to protect her own and the church's reputation.
-He left the committee in 1990 after disagreeing with the church's handling of internal criticism.
+1941 – 10 January 2005) was a historian of American religion focusing on the Christian Science church, also known as the Church of Christ, Scientist.
+A lifelong Christian Scientist, Gottschalk worked from 1978 until 1990 for the church's Committee on Publication in Boston, however, he became critical of the church organization in the 1990s.

-Gottschalk was the author of The Emergence of Christian Science in American Religious Life (1973) and Rolling Away the Stone: Mary Baker Eddy's Challenge to Materialism (2005).
+Gottschalk was best known as the author of The Emergence of Christian Science in American Religious Life (1973) and Rolling Away the Stone: Mary Baker Eddy's Challenge to Materialism (2005).

 Background

 Born in Beverley Hills, California, Gottschalk graduated from Harvard School, a former military school in Los Angeles.
+He attended Occidental College where he was one of the first recipients of the newly established annual Student Award Lecture, with a lecture on "Art and the American Vision".
 He obtained a BA in 1962 from Occidental College, an MA in 1963 from the University of California, Berkeley, and a PhD in history in 1969, also from UC Berkeley, for a thesis entitled The emergence of Christian science in American religious life, 1885–1910; the thesis became his first book, published in 1973.
+Martin E. Marty reviewed the book saying it "should remain a standard work on Christian Science formation and its relative acceptance in America for years to come."
 From 1967 to 1975 he was an assistant, then associate, professor of history in the department of government and humanities at the Naval Postgraduate School in Monterey, California.